ovenwerks/mcpdisp/README.md

 If -m is added to the command line, Global or Master displays are added.
  - The two charactor Assign display
  - The Timecode display (optional with -t)
+ - When -t is not used the same space shows other button states.

 This is handy for devices such as the BCF2000 or midikb that have no display of their own.